iyanez2314/iyanez2314/README.md

 Full Stack Web Developer
 ------------------------

-I have been learning to code for about 8 months now.
+I have been learning to code for less than a year.
 I recently graduated from a 6 month boot camp held by UTSA.
 In the boot camp I learned everything from HTML, CSS, JavaScript, JQuery, Bootstrap, React, Mongo DB, MySQL and much more.
 Currently I am still furthering my learning with Udemy courses, Free code camp, and a devs best friend google lol.

 * 🌍  I'm based in San Antonio
 * ✉️  You can contact me at [Isaac231467@gmail.com](mailto:Isaac231467@gmail.com)